 In fact, betas vary significantly.
 For example, as of 12/31/2019, U.S. market betas ranged from -1.4 to 4.6 and U.S. sector betas ranged from -4.1 to 5.7.

 The wide variation in market and sector betas is one of the fatal flaws with Brinson attribution and Active Share.
 Failure to consider individual security betas prevents these methods from being effective.
 If they were effective, they would prove predictive.

 Consider your own performance reports.
 Is there any data metric that, if it were different, would trigger an action?

-New factor risk models, which model individual securities using a handful of (cheaply and passively investable) risk factors, accurately distinguish between return due to security selection and return due to passive factor betas.
+New factor risk models, which model individual securities using a handful of (passively investable) risk factors, accurately distinguish between return due to security selection and return due to passive factor betas.
 The result is a persistent metric of security selection performance.
 Skill exists, can be identified, and is persistent.
 But it does not last forever.
 This decay of skill makes it even more imperative to identify skilled managers quickly and reliably.

 We hire managers with statistical evidence of skill who take sufficient security-selection risk to overcome fees and combine them to mitigate unintentional market exposures.
 We then monitor them continually, looking for reasons to make changes.